Skip to main content

 The memory of a computer system is where the CPU can access data and instructions.

-The classification of memory helps in understanding how data is stored, accessed, and processed within a computer system.
+Memory classification helps to understand how data is stored, accessed, and processed within a computer system.

-Some common types of memory in a computer system include Primary Memory and Secondary Memory.
+Some common types of memory in computer systems include Primary Memory and Secondary Memory.

 • Random Access Memory (RAM)